-Parks and Open Spaces: The PHCA Parks and Open Spaces Committee oversees the maintenance, improvement and preservation of Association’s property (Gotham Way Park).
+The PHCA Parks and Open Spaces Committee oversees the maintenance, improvement and preservation of Association’s property (Gotham Way Park).
 It is also responsible for monitoring the City of Atlanta’s actions regarding City-owned parks, public open spaces, public rights-of-way and environmental issues in the neighborhood and reporting to the proper authorities any lack of maintenance, service, safety or other neighborhood concerns related thereto.
 For more information on Gotham Way Park, click here.
-Please contact Parks and Open Spaces for volunteering or questions.
+Please contact Parks and Open Spaces with any questions.

-Planning: The PHCA Planning Committee maintains maps of the neighborhood defining its boundaries, land parcels, land uses, zoning, public infrastructure, and related information.
+The PHCA Planning Committee maintains maps of the neighborhood defining its boundaries, land parcels, land uses, zoning, public infrastructure, and related information.
 It applies the principles of the Greater Piedmont Heights Master Framework Plan to new developments, infrastructure changes and actions by governmental authorities or others which impact the quality of life in the neighborhood.
-If you are interested in participating in the important work of this committee, please contact the chair, Bill Seay, via eMail.
+If you are interested in participating in the important work of this committee, please contact the chair.

-Transportation And Right-Of-Way: This committee monitors matters regarding neighborhood streets, sidewalks, bicycle paths, mass transit, intersections and parking, and reports to the proper authorities issues related thereto which create hazards, violate public ordinances or otherwise interfere with vehicular or pedestrian use.
-Please contact our membership committee if you’re interested in joining this committee.
+This committee monitors matters regarding neighborhood streets, sidewalks, bicycle paths, mass transit, intersections, and parking, and reports to the proper authorities related issues that create hazards, violate public ordinances, or otherwise interfere with vehicular or pedestrian use.

 Chair: Jean Johnson